Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 Pokhara is a charming city famous for its natural beauty, adventure sports, and relaxed vibe.

 Phewa Lake: A beautiful lake where you can rent a boat or simply relax by the shore.
+You can’t miss it, Pokhara is centered around this stunning lake.

 Annapurna Mountain Range: Pokhara is a gateway to trekking in the Annapurna region, which offers some of the best trekking experiences in the world.
+Keep reading for more information on this unbelievable trekking experience.

 Make sure to check out our Pokhara travel guide for all our top tips and hidden gems to experience in this stunning part of Nepal.

-Annapurna Circuit
+Annapurna Range

-Leading on nicely to our next Nepal attraction – the Annapurna Circuit.
+Leading on nicely to our next Nepal attraction – the Annapurna Range.
 This Nepal hike is a classic trek offering differing landscapes, from subtropical forests to alpine deserts, and views of several peaks above 8,000 meters.

-We absolutely loved this trek, staying in local villages along the way and enjoying the local food truly added to this unique Himalayan experience.
+We absolutely loved this Nepal trek, staying in local villages along the way and enjoying the local food truly added to this unique Himalayan experience.

 Check out our socials to see how we got on: